Air fryer steak is so tender and juicy, it practically melts in your mouth! Pair it with fresh veggies for an easy meal in under 30 minutes.

 You may be asking yourself – why make steak in the air fryer?
 A lot of people like to use the grill, but there isn’t always one available or the weather may not permit it.

-- Let it rest before cooking.
+- Bring it to room temperature before cooking.
 This removes the chill and helps the ribeye cook more evenly.
 Otherwise, you may need to increase the cooking time.

 - Don’t forget to preheat!
 Do this while you oil and season the beef so it cooks at a consistent temperature.